 Domain-specific approaches mitigate these issues by incorporating semantic knowledge about domains into languages, compilers and runtimes.
 This allows properties of domain abstractions to be leveraged when optimizing an application.
 However, most domain-specific approaches are too specific: each domain has its own languages and compilers, its own representations of abstractions and its own optimization strategies.
-This makes it difficult to target applications that span multiple domains, including emerging computational science applications such multi-scale, multi-physics simulations.
+This makes it difficult to target applications that span multiple domains, including emerging computational science applications.